How to Deploy Cloud Functions with Node.js

 gcloud functions deploy my-first-function --trigger-http --region=us-central1 --runtime=nodejs16 --gen2 --allow-unauthenticated --entry-point=main

-successfully run, you should see the message on your console as done along with other information, such as build,label or the options you specified.
+At this point, if the above gcloud functions deploy command runs successfully, you should see a "done" message on your console along with other information, such as build, label, or the options you specified.

 Conclusion